 Though any TWC-VR staff may contact, or attempt to contact the individual, only the VR Counselor can close the case in RHW.

-When the case is closed, the individual must be informed that they can contact TWC-VR services at any time in the future and must be provided a copy of the "Can We Talk?" brochure.

 Closing Potentially Eligible Case: Potentially eligible students with disabilities receiving Pre-Employment Transition Services (Pre-ETS) are not required to apply for TWC-VR services; however, VR Counselors should encourage students to apply if they have additional needs that go beyond what can be provided with Pre-ETS, or if the student feels they will need continued services post-high school graduation and/or if they reach the age limit for Pre-ETS.

 When a potentially eligible student with a disability is no longer interested in receiving Pre-ETS, no longer meets the definition of a student, is unable to locate, or does not pursue TWC-VR application, their case is closed.

+Before closing the case, the VR Counselor must inform the customer that their TWC-VR case is being closed.
+Notification may be provided in person, by phone, or in writing.
+The notification must include the reason the case is being closed and must be documented in a case note.

+If the VR Counselor has been unsuccessful in all attempts to contact the customer (i.e., good faith effort), the customer must be notified in writing.
+A letter or encrypted email must be sent, providing 10 business days before closing the case, to allow the customer to contact TWC-VR with any concerns.

+The VR Counselor copies and pastes the email or letter notification in a case note with the topic "Attempt to Contact."
+If there is no response from the customer, the case may be closed.

+Once the closure has been processed, a closure letter is available in RHW.
+TWC-VR staff must email or mail the letter to the customer at the time of closure.
+TWC-VR staff must provide the "Can We Talk?" brochure, which informs the customer on the Client Assistance Program (CAP) and outlines the TWC-VR appeals procedure if the customer disagrees with the closure.
+TWC-VR staff must document in RHW the date and method used to provide the notification.